 The traffic offload through the inter-CU topology adaptation described in steps 1 to 20 can be revoked.
 In this case, the migrating IAB-MT is handed over in reverse direction, i.e., from the former target IAB-donor-CU to the former source IAB-donor-CU, and the traffic of the migrating IAB-DU and the descendant IAB-DUs is routed again along the former source path.
 The former target IAB-donor-CU can trigger this return of offloaded traffic back to the source IAB-donor-CU by executing the XnAP Handover Preparation procedure for the migrating IAB-MT towards the former source IAB-donor-CU.

-Editor's NOTE: The migration of the descendent nodes’ transport needs to be captured.

-Editor’s NOTE: The initiation of revocation of partial migration by the target IAB-donor-CU needs to be captured.
-FFS if same or separate procedure.